CiprianoFreitas/ciprianofreitas.github.io/_posts/2016-08-15-How-to-fix-apps-and-Edge-extensions-crashing-on-Windows-10-AU.md

         Get-AppXPackage | Foreach {Add-AppxPackage -DisableDevelopmentMode -Register "$($_.InstallLocation)\AppXManifest.xml"}

 But none of that worked.
-After that I created a new user acoount on my machine and noticed that everything worked on that account so i thought it must be something with my main user's registry.
+After that I created a new user account on my machine and noticed that everything worked on that account so i thought it must be something with my main user's registry.

 ### My solution